The 4 Elements of Project Management

 The prime four elements in your project (in any project, actually) include the following:

-- Resources – It’s very easy to slip into thinking that your project’s resources are only comprised of tools and materials.
+- Resources – It’s straightforward to think your project’s resources only comprise tools and materials.
 However, that’s not true.
-Your resources include people, equipment, materials, software, hardware and more.
+Your resources include people, equipment, materials, software, and hardware.
 Technically, anything that provides aid or must be used during your project can be deemed a resource.

 - Scope – Scope is one of those things that can be difficult to determine.
-The scope can be anything, but there are several factors that go into making it up.
-These include project requirements, project goals and project size (size and scope are not necessarily mutually exclusive).
-While scope might be one of the most fluid of the four elements, its one with some serious impact and will affect every other element.
+The scope can be anything, but several factors go into making it up.
+These include project requirements, project goals, and project size (size and scope are not necessarily mutually exclusive).
+While scope might be one of the most fluid of the four elements, it has some serious impact and will affect every other element.

 You and Your Team

 When it comes to managing these four prime elements, you and your team are the most important considerations.
-While your stakeholders will have a definite impact (particularly in terms of scope and money), it will fall on your team to manage all of those things mentioned above.
-There are a few things you need to know to ensure that you can do this effectively.
+While your stakeholders will have a definite impact (particularly in terms of scope and money), it will fall on your team to manage everything mentioned above.
+You need to know a few things to ensure you can do this effectively.

 First, communication with your team is essential.
-Each team member needs to understand the importance of immediate, accurate, ongoing communication, both with you and with other team members.
-Don’t forget – the success of one team member’s task usually depends on other members doing their job correctly and communication will help ensure that.
+Each team member must understand the importance of immediate, accurate, ongoing communication with you and other team members.
+Don’t forget – the success of one team member’s task usually depends on other members doing their job correctly, and communication will help ensure that.

-Finally, you have to ensure that you communicate with your stakeholders and higher-ups in the case of things like scope creep and budget changes.
-Any time money or scope increases, it needs to be approved and funded, or you’ll end up burning up your budget.
+Finally, you must communicate with your stakeholders and higher-ups in case of scope creep and budget changes.
+Any time money or scope increases, it needs to be approved and funded, or you’ll burn up your budget.
 Avoid those problems by communicating well at all times.